PranavSanghavi/pranavsanghavi.github.io/index.md

 author: Pranav Sanghavi
 date: January 2021
 abstract:
-  This website is a brief compilation of details about my person.
-I direct the reader to pertinent information about the author.
+  This website is a brief compilation of details about the author.
+I direct the reader to pertinent information.
 This is an eternal work in progress <i class="fa fa-cog fa-spin"></i>
 ---

 <nav role="navigation" class="toc">